 Notice because rate must be provided as interest rate per period, it is given here as the annual interest rate divided by the number of compounding periods per year (12).
 With these inputs, PDURATION returns 166.70 periods.
 Since interest is compounded monthly, periods correspond to months.
 To convert to years, the formula in F6 is:

-The Excel NPER function is a financial function that returns the number of periods for loan or investment.
+The Excel NPER function is a financial function that returns the number of periods for a loan or investment.
 You can use the NPER function to get the number of payment periods for a loan, given the amount, the interest rate, and periodic payment...